Whilst you probably know how to import images into a psd, one thing you may not know is how to import an image onto a specific layer in Photoshop.

 Table of Contents

-Add the Image to an Existing Layer Through Importing and Merging
+Insert the Image to an Existing Layer in Photoshop

-The first, and perhaps simplest, method that we will cover involves importing the image into the existing document as normal then merging the newly created layer to the existing one in which you would like the contents to sit.
+The second method that we will cover involves importing the image into the existing document as normal then merging the newly created layer to the existing one in which you would like the contents to sit.

 To begin, let’s import the image into the document.
 First, head to File > Open.